Top 10 AI Accounting Use Cases (With Real Examples & Tools) in 2026

 Tools that support this:

-Fathom, Jirav, Spotlight Reporting
+Fathom, Jirav, Spotlight Reporting, Microsoft Copilot for Finance

 8. Automated Deferred Revenue Recognition